manojprabhakar90/LLM-Apps/README.md

 Do share your feedback

-Get your openai API link, you should be good.
+Get your openai API link, you should be good